RomanSavran/developers-app/src/pages/md-pages/18-06-2019-capabilities/index.md

 ---

-# Capabilities
+# Platform of Trust Capabilities

-This page iterates the current technical capabilities of the Platform of Trust.
+This guide iterates the current technical capabilities of the Platform of Trust.
+Capabilities evolve and expand iteratively and best option to stay tuned is to subscribe to our mailing list.
+Expanding set of professional level easy to use tools contain all needed to integrate data sources to the platform, build data products and applications.

 ## Data integration tools